frieda566/FlashPlay/documention.md

 This was important for a smooth user experience.

 **Key concepts implemented:**
-I learned to track all after() timer IDs in a set so I could cancel them when the game exits.
+I learned to track all after() timer IDs in a set, so I could cancel them when the game exits.
 Event bindings also needed to be unbound to prevent orphaned references.
 The _cleanup() method handles all of this systematically.
 I also learned about the importance of checking if widgets still exist before trying to update them - the update_timer() method includes this check.